-For 2019-20 I am implementing a new PGCE for Social Science teachers in the secondary education phase and focussing on completing my doctorate in Education.
+I lead the PGCE (and School Direct) for Social Science teachers in the secondary education phase and am the Faculty Senior Safeguarding Lead.
+I am also completing my doctorate in Education.

 In my role as Faculty Director (2014-2019) I led the work on developing mentors through the Mentor Development Programme (MDP) with our partners in Early Years ITT, Primary and Secondary schools in what was the School of Teacher Education and Development.
 The Mentor Development Programme remains a key area of focus for Initial Teacher Education.

 I was also the Faculty lead working alongside a range of colleagues looking at Higher Level Appprenticeships and potential for development.
 I also represented the Faculty on the University's Higher Level and Degree Apprenticeship Working Group.
 I was the Faculty representative on the University's Collaborative Provision Sub-Committee.
 I also sat on the Faculty Quality Committee.
 I was also a member of the Partnership Executive Committee (PEC).

 I was the Programme Director for the highly regarded PGCE 14-19 from 2008 - 2014.
 I was also the Curriculum Tutor for Health and Social Care and Psychology developing student teachers focussing on the 14-19 phase in education.
 This includes students following School Direct pathways.
 I have also taught Professional Studies in Initial Teacher Education.

 I am currently undertaking a Doctorate in Education and the focus for my thesis is on the agency of cross phase teachers teaching 14-19 vocational subjects and intial teacher education.
 My Supervisors are: Chair- Dr Christian Beighton, Supervisor - Dr Judy Durrant.